Sereg20/Task_Center/IAS_config/2 Attributes/README.md

 ## Details

-With this step you will configure Subject Name Identifier in order to enable Principal Propagation mechanism
+With this step you will configure Subject Name Identifier in order to configure Principal Propagation mechanism for Task Center usage

 ### Step 1: Set Subject Name Identifier value to Global User ID